OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-CSRP.md

 ### **Textual Clarity in Competency Descriptions**

 #### **P1:**
 *"Some competency descriptions and knowledge-skill pairs need to be reevaluated to ensure they are more direct and free from ambiguity.
-For example, in Competency B: 'Determine Regular Expressions that Represent Automata,' I suggest rewording the title, as it is not sufficiently clear."*
+For example, in Competency D: 'Determine Regular Expressions that Represent Automata,' I suggest rewording the title, as it is not sufficiently clear."*

 #### **P2:**
 *"Several competencies need to be reformulated.
 Some descriptions are overly directive, while others are too generic.
 Greater clarity is needed so that readers fully understand what the task is asking.*